Next.js vs React: Key Differences, Performance & When to Use Each in 2026

 Key Next.js Features

-1. Multiple rendering strategies — Next.js supports Server-Side Rendering (SSR), Static Site Generation (SSG), Incremental Static Regeneration (ISR), and Client-Side Rendering (CSR).
-You can choose the optimal strategy per page or even per component using React Server Components.
+- Multiple rendering strategies — Next.js supports Server-Side Rendering (SSR), Static Site Generation (SSG), Incremental Static Regeneration (ISR), and Client-Side Rendering (CSR).
+You choose the optimal strategy per page or per component using React Server Components.

-2. App Router with React Server Components — The App Router (introduced in Next.js 13 and now the default) uses React Server Components to render parts of your application on the server, reducing the JavaScript sent to the client and improving performance.
+- App Router with React Server Components — The App Router (default since Next.js 13) uses React Server Components to render parts of your app on the server, reducing client-side JavaScript and improving performance.
+Next.js 15 refines this with better caching defaults and Partial Pre-Rendering.

-7. Middleware — Run code before a request completes for tasks like authentication, A/B testing, or internationalization.
+next/imagecomponent handles lazy loading, responsive sizing, and format optimization automatically.next/fonteliminates layout shift from font loading. - Middleware — Run code before a request completes for tasks like authentication checks, A/B testing, or internationalization.

 When to Use Next.js